Google AdSense is one of the easiest Display Ad Networks to join. So, I understand why you need a trick or checklist for AdSense approval.

 Why Is Quality Content Important For AdSense Approval?

-Google AdSense team need to ensure that your content is valuable enough to readers.
+Google AdSense team needs to ensure that your content is valuable enough to readers.

 The point here is clear – it makes no logical sense to be paid for cheating or doing what is not valuable.